design simple SFP breakout board

 The clearance change + exported gerber has been committed.

-#19 Updated by laforge about 1 year ago
+#19 Updated by laforge over 2 years ago

 The boards that I have don't have the 3v3 connected on the bottom pin header.